trygve-lie/circuit-b/README.md

 An Object containing misc configuration.
 The following values can be provided:

  * maxFailures - `Number` - Default number of failures which should occur before the breaker switch into open state.
+Can be overrided by each host.
 Default: 5.
  * maxAge - `Number` - Default time in milliseconds from the breaker entered open state until it enters half open state.
+Can be overrided by each host.
 Default: 5000ms.

 ## API